vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-kafka.md

     If some data is stored in Kafka's value field, you need to modify the source code, get the value from Kafka, parse the value through the from_JSON function, and return it as a Dataframe.

 After Exchange is compiled, copy the conf file `target/classes/application.conf` to set Kafka data source configuration.
 In this example, the copied file is called `kafka_application.conf`.
 For details on each configuration item, see [Parameters in the configuration file](../parameter-reference/ex-ug-parameter.md).

+!!! note

+    When importing Kafka data, a configuration file can only handle one tag or edge type.
+If there are multiple tag or edge types, you need to create multiple configuration files.

 ```conf
 {